parrt/AniML-java/README.md

 select m = sqrt(M) vars at each node

 for discrete/categorical vars, split in even sizes, as pure as possible.
+I ended up treating cat vars like continuous.
+We're separating hyperplanes not relying on two cat vars being less than or greater.
+It's like grouping cat vars: easiest thing is to sort them.
+Or, like binary search looking for a specific value.
+The int comparison relationship is arbitrary but useful nonetheless for searching, which is what the random forest is doing. sweet.

 log likelihood or p(1-p) per category